reuixiy/hugo-theme-meme/README.md

 ### More

-I will write an easy-to-understand tutorial about how to migrate from Hexo to Hugo and the differences of them.
+I will write an easy-to-understand tutorial about how to migrate from Hexo to Hugo and the differences between them.

 ## Awesome MemE